meytalbs/oop2_ex03/README.txt

 9. Other Comments
 - In order for the commands to work properly, all the data they must receive in the same line must be recorded
+-we don't support read operation with in read operation.